 Disproving our assumption, the effect of color on scan paths did not reduce their variability.
-The optimum-fit value was actually lower in Experiment 2 (20.65) than in Experiment 1 (21.89), indicating higher differences between individual paths in Experiment 2 than in Experiment 1.
-This is probably due to the fact that, in Experiment 2, the effect of color varies considerably between subjects, which increases the range of applied strategies.
+The optimum fit value was actually lower in Experiment 2 (20.65) than in Experiment 1 (21.89), indicating higher differences between individual paths in Experiment 2 than in Experiment 1.
+This is probably due to the fact that, in Experiment 2, the effect of color varies considerably between individuals, which increases the range of applied strategies.
 The large standard error for relative color runlengths (see Figure 8) illustrates these individual differences.

 Based on the empirically obtained color effect, the TSS and Clustering Models have been adapted to colored items.
 When using a weight for transitions between items of different colors to achieve this adaptation, this weight has to increase linearly with the strength of color clustering in the stimuli.
-Loosely speaking, the effect of color attributes on empirical scan paths seems to vary linearly with the amout of color clustering in the stimulus.
+Loosely speaking, the effect of color attributes on empirical scan paths seems to vary linearly with the amount of color clustering in the stimulus.
 We found the adaptation of the TSS Model - the Color TSS Model - to be a small but clear improvement over the standard TSS Model.
 The Color TSS Model is also superior to the Clustering Model and its refined variant, the Color Clustering Model, and hence can be considered the "winner" of our competition.

 Neither Experiment 1 nor Experiment 2 showed a significant difference in performance between the "color-blind" TSS and Clustering Models.
 Only the adaptation to colored items was achieved more effectively for the TSS Model.
-This does not mean that human subjects do not apply clustering strategies.
-In fact, the "winning" Color TSS Model performs clustering itself, since it fits its scan paths to the color clusters given in the stimulus.
+This does not mean that human viewers do not apply clustering strategies.
+In fact, the winning Color TSS Model performs clustering itself, since it fits its scan paths to the color clusters given in the stimulus.
 While this method of clustering could to some extent be adapted to human strategies, this could not be done with the more complex and less flexible algorithm used by the Clustering Model.

-Altogether, the difficulties encountered in surpassing the plain TSS Model indicate that the geometrical optimization of scan paths, i.e. the minimization of their length, is the main common principle of human scanning strategies under the given task, even when additional color and form information is provided.
+Altogether, the difficulties encountered in surpassing the plain TSS Model indicate that the geometrical optimization of scan paths, i.e., the minimization of their length, is the main common principle of human scanning strategies under the given task, even when additional color and form information is provided.
 Further research is needed to verify the applicability of the findings to real-world situations.
-For this purpose, stimuli could be photographs of real-world scenes - like the breakfast scenes used by Rao & Ballard (1995) - and the task could be to memorize the scene or to detect a certain item.
+For this purpose, stimuli could be photographs of real-world scenes - such as the breakfast scenes used by Rao and Ballard (1995) - and the task could be to memorize the scene, to detect a certain item, or to give a comprehensive verbal description (Clark & Krych, 2004; de Ruijter, Rossignol, Voorpijl, Cunningham & Levelt, 2003).
 Will scan-path minimization still be the dominant factor to determine the scan-path structure?
-Will the scanning strategies be influenced by the distribution of color and form attributes or by figural or functional interpretation?
+Will the scanning strategies be influenced by the distribution of color and form attributes, by figural or functional interpretation, or by pragmatic considerations?

 Answering these questions will be an important step towards understanding the principles our visual system employs when creating gaze trajectories.
-In this context, the present work can be considered a starting point for a promising line of research.
-Acknowledgements.
-We are grateful to Thomas Clermont, Peter Munsche and Karl-Hermann Wieners for their assistance in conducting the experiments.
-Moreover, we would like to thank Boris M. Velichkovsky, Alex Gunz, and Jiye Shen for their helpful comments on earlier drafts of this paper.
-The research reported here was funded by the Deutsche Forschungsgemeinschaft (CRC 360, project B4).
+More generally, it will contribute to our understanding of human cognition in situated communication, where higher-level factors, visuolinguistic processes, and communicative goals, strategies, and routines are to be taken into account (Garrod, Pickering & McElree, 2005; Rickheit, 2005).
+In this context, the present work can be viewed both as an intermediate step of import in the ongoing investigation of human cognition, and as a starting point for a promising line of research.